SourabhBiswasin/Devops-Cheatsheet-by-Sourbh-Biswas/Docker/readme.md

 ```bash
 docker run -d --name=<give_container_name> -v D:/<volume location of local host or of another container>:/<volume location_of_container_or_foldername_of_desired_container> <image_name> bash
 ```
+-v refer to volume mapping
+-d refer to run container is detch mode

 Note: - Volume mapping can be done on while creating a new container only.
 WE can't do it on already available containers.